CORAL: Disentangling Latent Representations in Long-Tailed Diffusion: Experimental Setup and Results

 \subsection{Experimental Results}

-\paragraph{Comparison of Metrics} In \cref{tab:method-comparison}, we compare the performance of CORAL against standard DDPM, as well as state-of-the-art baselines CBDM and T2H.
+\paragraph{Comparison of Metrics} In \cref{tab:method-comparison} and \cref{tab:imagenet-table}, we compare the performance of CORAL against standard DDPM, as well as state-of-the-art baselines CBDM and T2H across multiple long-tailed datasets.
 CORAL consistently outperforms all baselines across all datasets and evaluation metrics, demonstrating its effectiveness in improving both the quality and diversity of generated samples.

-In \cref{fig:per-class-fid-0.01}, we illustrate the per-class FID for the CIFAR10-LT dataset with $\rho=0.01$.
-CORAL consistently outperforms DDPM and almost always outperforms or is competitive against T2H and CBDM, thus demonstrating its effectiveness in enhancing generative fidelity for all classes.
-Similar plots for additional datasets are provided in the supplement.
+CORAL demonstrates strongest improvements on metrics that capture diversity and distribution coverage while maintaining improved performance on quality focused metrics

+On the large scale ImageNet-LT benchmark with 1,000 classes, CORAL's advantages are most evident, outperforming all baselines by significant margins.
+Ambient space regularization approaches exhibit degraded performance scenarios with large numbers of classes, whereas CORAL's latent space intervention maintains consistent performance.

+\paragraph{Per-Class FID} \cref{fig:per-class-fid-rho=0.001} presents the per-class FID scores for CIFAR10-LT with $\rho = 0.001$, representing a more extreme class imbalance.
+CORAL consistently outperforms baseline methods across nearly all classes.
+The gains are particularly notable for the tail classes.
+Whereas both CBDM and T2H exhibit degraded performance on tail classes, CORAL maintains stable performance across both head and tail classes.
+For per-class FID analysis in \cref{fig:per-class-fid-rho=0.001}, we generate 5K samples for each class and compare against the 5K real samples from the balanced dataset for that specific class.